PROMISE Program

 Program Highlights

-- Capstone Research Symposium, winter retreat and conference travel support provide multiple opportunities to develop oral presentation skills and create a career network.
+• Capstone Research Symposium and Mid-Atlantic Trainee Retreat provide multiple opportunities to develop oral presentation skills and create a career network.

 Training Environment